travelgateX/documentation-site/content/insights-x/datasets/dataset-reference.md

 * st\_date (TIMESTAMP) Search date in UTC (format: YYYY-MM-DD hh:mm:ss)
 * client\_id (STRING) Client unique ID
 * provider\_id (STRING) Provider unique ID
 * speed (BOOLEAN).
-It indicates if the source of request was the a client or Speed-X to load info in cache (0=Client, 1=Speed-X).
+It indicates if the source of request was the client or Speed-X to load info in cache (0=Client, 1=Speed-X).
 * avail\_ok (NUMBER).
 Quantity of searches with available results.
 * avail\_nok_results (NUMBER).
 Quantity of searches without available results.
 * avail\_nok_provider (NUMBER).
 Quantity of searches with generic error from provider.